MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMeetingRoom.md

 A meeting room is a conferencing device designed to address video conferencing and collaboration scenarios in small conference rooms.
 This cmdlet was introduced in Lync Server 2013.

-**Note**: This cmdlet is not supported for managing Microsoft Teams Rooms, please use the methods mentioned in the [Microsoft Teams Rooms](/microsoftteams/rooms) documentation for the same.
+**Note**: This cmdlet is not supported for managing Microsoft Teams Rooms.
+We recommend you use the methods described in the [Microsoft Teams Rooms](/microsoftteams/rooms) documentation to manage Microsoft Teams Rooms.

 ## SYNTAX